kinectron/kinectron/memory-bank/progress.md

   - Enhanced state management to prevent multiple overlapping initialization attempts
   - Added detailed logging to help diagnose issues
   - Ensured proper cleanup of previous tracking sessions before starting new ones
+  - Fixed data structure mismatch in bodyFrame handler by extracting nested data
+  - Implemented proper skeleton visualization in the client
 - **Current Behavior**:
   - Users can start the skeleton feed from the client, which activates the Kinect body tracking
   - The skeleton feed works correctly on the first button click
   - Body data is successfully transmitted from hardware to client
-  - Basic skeleton visualization is displayed in the client
+  - Skeleton visualization is displayed in the client with joints and connections
   - The "Stop Stream" button properly stops the stream on both client and server sides

 ### Debugging System Implementation